aosteraas/quizthing/packages/server/README.md

 It's not essential to stop the app, but it will error in some if not most cases when it tries, and fails, to update the database schema.

+If required, SQL scripts for creating a user and the database can be found in `database/`.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).